cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 }
 ```

-Go back to Cocos Creator, select the `UICanvas/StartMenu/Button` node.
+Go back to Cocos Creator,  and select the `UICanvas/StartMenu/Button` node.

-On the Inspector panel, type `1` to the input box after `Click Events` property.
+On the Inspector panel, type `1` into the input box after `Click Events` property.

-Then drag the `GameManager` node to the first slot, select `GameManager` for the second slot, choose `onStartButtonClicked` for the third slot.
+Then drag the `GameManager` node to the first slot, select `GameManager` for the second slot, and choose `onStartButtonClicked` for the third slot.

 ![click-event.gif](images/click-event.gif)

 ### GS_PLAYING

-After users clicking the 'Play' button, the game is going to this state.
+After users click the 'Play' button, the game is going to this state.
 We need to:

 - Hide the StartMenu
 - Reset the number of steps